matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

  * `m.devices` - The list of the member's active devices in the call.
 A member may join from one or more devices at a time, but they may not have two active sessions from the same device.
 Each device contains the following properties:
    * `device_id` - The device id to use for to-device messages when establishing a call
    * `session_id` - A unique identifier used for resolving duplicate sessions from a given device.
 When the `session_id` field changes from an incoming `m.call.member` event, any existing calls from this device in this call should be terminated. `session_id` should be generated once per client session on application load.
+   * `expires_ts` -  A timestamp describing when this device data should be considered stale.
+When updating their own device state, clients should choose a reasonable value for `expires_ts` in case they go offline unexpectedly.
+If the user stays connected for longer than this time, the client must actively update the state event with a new expiration timestamp.
+A device must be ignored if the `expires_ts` field indicates it has expired, or if the user's `m.room.member` event's membership field is not `join`.
    * `feeds` - Contains an array of feeds the member is sharing and the opponent member may reference when setting up their WebRTC connection.
      * `purpose` - Either `m.usermedia` or `m.screenshare` otherwise the feed should be ignored.